NetApp-openstack-dev/openstack-docs/source/operations/section_non-disruptive-ops.rst

 -  The ability to migrate Cinder volumes from one backend to another.
    The source and destination backend can be in the same cluster or in different clusters.
-The following is an example of migrating a Cinder volume that is in-use across two clustered Data ONTAP hosts
+The following is an example of migrating a Cinder volume that is in-use across two ONTAP hosts

   Nova instance with an attached cinder volume.
 Pay particular attention to the value associated with the **os-extended-volumes:volumes_attached** field.